TheAssassin/mediaplayer-setup/Amlogic-based/README.md

 ## AOSP support

+Still to be investigated whether mainline Linux kernel and U-Boot can be used to boot AOSP.
+Any insights appreciated.
+Being able to run stock AOSP or builds from Google would be preferred.

 ### Libre Computer Board builds

 There are AOSP images at http://share.loverpi.com/board/libre-computer-project/libre-computer-board-aml-s905x-cc/image/android/.
 One of them supports booting from SD: http://share.loverpi.com/board/libre-computer-project/libre-computer-board-aml-s905x-cc/image/android/libre-computer-aml-s905x-cc-android-nougat-aosp-user-sdcard-20170912.zip.
 These images are made for the Libre Computer Board AML-S905X-CC 4K Mini Computer 2GB.
 Can they run on retail Amlogic-based hardware?
 How can other AOSP-based operating systems be ported and booted from SD?